- Crime (C)

 In the Amazon region:

-Visit the U.S. Centers for Disease Control and Prevention website for more information about Resources for Travelers regarding specific issues in Colombia.
+Review the U.S. Centers for Disease Control and Prevention Resources for Travelers information for specific issues in Colombia.

 Air quality